stoand/df_forum/design/forum_minimal.md

 If the user is on a certain page, the id of the newest post at that time is saved and the entire pagination history will be frozen.

+## Dynamic Queries do not work

+Dataflow results have to be global